When it comes to healing from a pinched nerve in the lower back, early diagnosis is critical to prevent further damage and complications.

 A healthy back comes from within.
 You can’t fix it with a pill.
 You can’t get it from a gadget.
 And the surgeon can’t install it on the operating table (too many back surgeries fail or produce no results at best).

-You have to physically rebuild the support system and in simpler terms – Restore the muscle balances in your lower back.
+In simpler terms – restore the muscle balance in your lower back.

-You can learn more about muscle imbalances, how they caused your pain and how to fix them in this article.
+You can learn more about muscle imbalances, how they caused your pinched nerve in the first place, and how to fix them HERE.